MC-DeltaT/cpu-performance-demos/Primer.md

 One instruction maps to some number of micro-instructions as part of the "decode" pipeline stage, from which point onwards the CPU deals in terms of micro-instructions only.
 Common, basic instructions such as integer arithmetic and logic are typically one micro-instruction.
 More complex instructions may be multiple micro-instructions.
 Each micro-instruction takes at least one cycle to execute (with a few exceptions).

+## Cache

+TODO

 ## References

 Much of the information on x86 microarchitecture I have learnt is from Agner Fog's guide, which I would like to credit here: "*The microarchitecture of Intel, AMD and VIA CPUs: An optimization guide for assembly programmers and compiler makers*", available at [https://www.agner.org/optimize/#manuals](https://www.agner.org/optimize/#manuals).
-This guide is a wealth of information and I highly recommend reading it if you want to know more about microachitecture.
+This guide is a wealth of information and I highly recommend reading it if you want to know more about microarchitecture.
 Additionally, their guide "*Instruction tables: Lists of instruction latencies, throughputs and micro-operation breakdowns for Intel, AMD and VIA CPUs*" is a useful reference to understand the performance of various instructions.